+In other words, plagiarism (even unintentional plagiarism) is a serious offense that will be met with serious consequences.
 Keep in mind that plagiarism does include actions such as neglecting to give proper attribution to a source and plagiaphrasing (presenting a source's words as your own paraphrase, even when you give proper attribution to an author).
 If you are not sure how to work with a source, I can be reached via email and during office hours to discuss how to properly and ethically use sources in college writing.

-A plagiarized paper (either intentional or unintentional) or any other work risks earning a 0 for the associated writing project (and any relevant assignments).
+In this class specifically, a plagiarized paper (either intentional or unintentional) or any other work you submit in this course risks earning a 0 for the associated writing project (and any relevant assignments).
 If you plagiarize in any form on any assignment and/or task in this course, you also risk failing this class.
-I report incidents of plagiarism to the Office of Student Standards.
-I report all incidents of plagiarism to the Office of Student Standards.
+I report all incidents of plagiarism to the Office of Student Standards/Dean of Students.
+More than one incidence of plagiarism requiring such a report will result in a grade of F for this course.